noahbenson/pcollections/README.md

 are of the `lazy` type are dereferenced when requested.
-This allows a programmer to easily create data structures (potentially nested data structures) whose items are the results of complex or long-running computations that only get requested as necessary.
+This allows a programmer to easily create data structures (potentially nested data structures) whose items are the results of complex or long-running computations that only get computed once requested.
 The persistent data structures allow the arguments to these lazy functions to be safe from mutation.

-Finally, the persistent and lazy types have transient correlaries. which enable more efficient batch-mutation of the persistent types.
+Finally, the persistent and lazy types have transient correlaries that enable more efficient batch-mutation of the persistent types.
 The transient types `tlist`, `tset`, `tdict`, `tllist`, and `tldict` all have interfaces equivalent to their standard mutable correlaries (transient types are mutable).